-Often chiropractors will use a range of 8 to 10 different manipulation techniques in their practice.
-Selection of which technique to use will be based on some combination of the patient's condition, patient preference, and the chiropractor's preference and experience.
+Chiropractors typically use a range of 5 to 6 different manipulation techniques in their practice.
+Selection of which technique to use is based on some combination of the patient's condition, patient preference, and the chiropractor's preference and experience.

-The Activator is typically one of a number of techniques a chiropractor may use; chiropractic practices that only use the Activator (or any single technique) are not the norm.
+The Activator method is typically one of a number of techniques a chiropractor may use; practices that only use the Activator technique (or any single technique) are not the norm.

 The Activator Method Basic Proficiency course is taught at most chiropractic colleges in the United States as an elective course.